 Customer Service Record

-Remember, ITaaS providers act as a service company.
-It’s not only important to research the ways the company will interact with your technology, but how they treat you as a customer.
-Read reviews and ask for references.
-An ITaaS company will have access to your company’s most sensitive data, including employee and customer records.
-Ask for their security plans, how they’ve dealt with breaches in the past, and what their future upgrade and training recommendations include.
+IT MSPs will have access to your business’ most sensitive data, including employee and customer records, and your business’ income and revenue.
+Ask for their security plans, how they’ve dealt with cybersecurity breaches in the past, and what their future upgrade and training recommendations include.

-Another option many companies have tried in recent years is turning their internal IT departments into ITaaS wings of their existing company structure.
+Another option many companies have tried in recent years is turning their internal IT departments into extensions of an IT services company for their existing business structure.
 While the IT team is still technically part of the organization, they have greater control over the direction and scheduling of IT services around the building.

 In addition to giving the IT department — the technical experts in your building — agency over their services, you also keep your IT services on-site.
 When the IT department controls their own funding, scheduling, and resources, they are less likely to be distracted (or impeded) by the whims of the larger corporation.